Notification to participants

 All participants in a tender exercise should be notified as soon as possible of their status at each stage in the tender process.
 For example, in a two-stage process, applicants not selected to submit tenders and those that are subsequently unsuccessful should be so advised.

-For procurements above the EU threshold, when awarding contracts, the communication sent to candidates and tenderers to notify them of the outcome must include specific information as set out by the Regulations.
+For procurements above the threshold, when awarding contracts, the communication sent to candidates and tenderers to notify them of the outcome must include specific information as set out by the Regulations.

 Example award notices are provided in the Generic Tender Documentation section.